sanity-io/sanity-template-astro-clean/README.md

 The following commands are meant to be run in **both** the `/app` and `/studio` folders.

 1. `npm install` to install dependencies
+2. `sanity init --env`, this will:
+   a. ask you to select or create a Sanity project and dataset
+   b. output a `.env` file with appropriate variables
-2. `sanity init --env` _(or `npm create sanity@latest --init env` if you don't have the CLI installed)_ to set up an existing or create a new Sanity project and output an .env file with the appropriate variables
+   c. _(use or `npm create sanity@latest --init env` if you don't have the CLI installed)_
 3. `npm run dev` to start the development server

 Your Astro app should now be running on [http://localhost:3000/](http://localhost:3000/) and Studio on [http://localhost:3333/](http://localhost:3333/).

 _Feel free to move each of the folders to their own location and check them into version control._

-> **Warning**
->
-> If you do not wish to use TypeScript, we've included a `index.mjs` file in the root of this repository.
-You can run this file with `node index.mjs` to strip all types from both the `/app` and `/studio` folders.
-Please run this before tampering with any code to ensure that all types are properly removed.

 ### Add content